voxpupuli/puppet-cassandra/REFERENCE.md

 ### <a name="cassandra--schema"></a>`cassandra::schema`

+Class to manage database schema resources.
-A class to maintain the database schema.
-Please note that cqlsh expects Python 2.7 to be installed.
-This may be a problem of older distributions (CentOS 6 for example).
+Please note that cqlsh expects Python to be installed.

 #### Parameters